-These uses are already permissible within the statutory planning framework, but may benefit from adjustments to current planning controls, such as the minimum subdivision lot size or the application of zonings to separate incompatible uses, to facilitate more commercially feasible operations.
+These uses are already permissible within the statutory planning framework but may benefit from adjustments to current planning controls to facilitate more commercially feasible agricultural operations.

 The Strategy does not seek to encourage the creation of additional lifestyle lots.
 However, existing lifestyle blocks may be suitable for accommodating niche projects or hobby farms that can serve the local market.
 This could include models that do not rely on high quality soils or water supplies, such as small-scale hydroponic projects, semi-intensive meat or egg production enterprises, or similar.